wdbacker/qewd-howtos/VueRealWorldConduitWS.md

-# Vue RealWorld example app (WebSocket version)
+# Vue.js RealWorld example app (WebSocket version)

 This is the interactive app version of the [Vue RealWorld example app using a QEWD.js REST back-end](VueRealWorldConduit.md).
+A ready-to-run version of this WebSocket version is available from [this repository](https://github.com/wdbacker/vue-realworld-example-app).
+A summary of changes is described below.

 ## Adapting the app to use a QEWD-Up WebSockets back-end